Looking for the Best Toddler Summer Activities?

 There are tons of activities you can partake in with your little one to give a bit of variety to your days, and change up your pace!
 I personally CAN NOT WAIT to do these summer activities for families with toddlers.
 I’ve been making a list (affectionately referred to as my toddler summer bucket list) and we are going to be ticking off these toddler-friendly activities this summer.

 I thought it would be great to share this fun summer bucket list for families with little kids with you all as well! 🙂

 Remember, little people can burn easily in the sun, so hats + sunscreen are important… and bug spray is a good idea too!

 Ready to find check off your toddler summer bucket list?
-These activities are guaranteed to be lots of fun for mom and toddler alike!
+These fun activities for young children are guaranteed to be lots of fun for mom and toddler alike!
 Try one or try them all—you have an entire summer to fill, after all.

 These are on the top of my toddler summer bucket list ideas!
 I know my kids love (or will love) ALL of these things.
 There is nothing the like better than BEING OUTSIDE!

 - Play with a slip-n-slide.
 Or, if you can’t be bothered, instead just turn on the sprinklers and have a dance party.
 (We used to make slip and slides from cut open garbage bags and a squirt of dish soap!)

 - Buy a kiddie pool.
 Water play is truly the best for toddlers in the heat.
-Let your little one splash and play and when he or she is down for a nap you can lay out and enjoy the pool all to yourself.
+Let your little one splash and play in a paddling pool and when he or she is down for a nap you can lay out and enjoy the pool all to yourself.
 (Be sure to supervise your kids AT ALL TIMES in a pool.
 30 seconds alone is too long.)